 Service to the Legal Profession and the Community

-Mr. Griffinger’s service to the judicial system is long-standing and impressive.
-In recent years, he has served as Chairman of the Judicial and Prosecutorial Appointments Committee of the New Jersey State Bar Association; Chairman of the Board of Volunteer Lawyers for Justice; and Chairman of the Board of Legal Services Foundation.
-In the broader community, Mr. Griffinger has served on the Board of Directors and Executive Committee of the New Jersey Performing Arts Center since 1995, and he founded the Fresh Air Fund Games.
-Recognition for his outreach efforts has been extensive.
+Mr. Griffinger’s service to the judicial system is longstanding and impressive.
+In recent years, he served as Chairman of the Judicial and Prosecutorial Appointments Committee of the New Jersey State Bar Association; Chairman of the Board of Volunteer Lawyers for Justice; and Chairman of the Board of Legal Services Foundation.
+In the broader community, Mr. Griffinger served on the Board of Directors and Executive Committee of the New Jersey Performing Arts Center since 1995, and he founded the Fresh Air Fund Games.
+Recognition for his outreach efforts was extensive.
 For example, in a single year, Volunteer Lawyers for Justice bestowed on Mr. Griffinger its “Champion of Change” Award; Trial Attorneys of New Jersey its Trial Bar Award; and the Association of the Federal Bar of New Jersey its William J. Brennan, Jr. Award.

 Columbia Law School (J.D.)

 Columbia Business School (M.B.A.)

 United States District Court for the District of New Jersey